bunkerity/bunkerweb/README.md

 ENV ADDITIONAL_MODULES php7-mysqli php7-json php7-session
 ```

+You can have a look at (bunkerized-phpmyadmin)[https://github.com/bunkerity/bunkerized-phpmyadmin] which is a secure phpMyAdmin Docker image based on bunkerized-nginx.

 # Include custom configurations
 Custom configurations files (ending with .conf suffix) can be added in some directory inside the container :
   - /http-confs : http context